 The picture of God’s word as a sword is certainly more than poetry.
 Repeating what is true in song is a powerful way to sever our thoughts from what is false and deceptive about our lives.
 Focusing on the simple declarations of Christ over our lives cuts through the chaos of our inner thoughts and anxieties.
 Music is a powerful way of wielding the part of the weapon that actually does the work; the blade.
 Like a gun with no bullets, music itself is powerless to do spiritual battle.

-3. I want to more quickly reach for worship in the face of my own battles.
+3. We would be wise to more quickly reach for worship in the face of our own battles.

 Published by: Donald in Devotions